ds4se/admin/invite.md

 feel compelled to follow the form of that chapter.
 That said, that chapter includes two features that might increase its usability:

-+ It sses a light hearted story to start the chapter;
++ It uses a light hearted story to start the chapter;
 + It offers a list of specific recommendations at the end of the chapter

 Our plan is to write this book using peer feedback.